Philadelphia Car Accident Lawyers

 There are several factors the Court looks to for determining whether the impairment of a body function was serious.
 These factors include the extent of the impairment, the particular body function impaired, the length of time the impairment lasted, the treatment required to correct the impairment, and any other relevant factors.
 See Pa.
 SSJI (Civ) 7.190.

-Additionally, there are several exceptions under the law when limited tort will not limit a person’s recovery in a case.
+Additionally, there are several exceptions under the law when limited tort will not limit a person’s recovery of punitive damages in a case.
 Some of these exceptions include:

 • When the at-fault driver is operating a vehicle that is registered in another state (such as a car registered in New Jersey);